ansible/ansibullbot/ISSUE_HELP.md

 Please prefix your pullrequest's title with **WIP** if you are not yet finished making changes.
 This will tell the bot to ignore the needs_rebase and shipit workflows until you remove it from the title.

 If you are finished committing to your pullrequest or have made changes due to a request, please use the **ready_for_review** command.

+If you are not sure who the pullrequest is waiting on, please use the **bot_status** command.

 ### When will your PR be merged?